 Full Agenda

-1:30 PM to 3:00 PM - DEC Stormwater Management Best Practices
+1:30 PM DEC Stormwater Management Best Practices Level 2 Conference Area (Left)

 As ground-mounted solar becomes an increasingly common land use in New York State, clear guidance regarding best practices to minimize water quality impacts will be key.
 Join this session with the New York’s Department of Environmental Conservation where agency water quality experts will present new guidance regarding solar and stormwater management followed by a Q&A session with solar industry practitioners.

-3:15 PM to 5:15 PM - Flexible Interconnection: an Upstate Framework
+3:30 PM Flexible Interconnection: an Upstate Framework Level 2 Conference Area (Left)

 As the cost of traditional distribution upgrades increases and low-cost hosting capacity dwindles, flexible interconnection is a powerful solution that can enable rapid and cost-effective distributed solar + storage deployment in the near term.
 In September 2024, Avangrid and National Grid announced a proposed framework for flexible interconnection in Upstate New York.
 Join this session to learn more about the utilities’ successful flexible interconnection pilot projects, their near-term pilot expansion plans, and their efforts to create a framework to advance flexible interconnection at scale.

-Celebrate NYSEIA's 30th anniversary and New York's achievement of 6 GW of distributed solar deployment ahead of schedule at the New York Solar Summit opening reception.
-This cocktail reception will feature drinks, hors d'oeuvres and a brief program featuring a keynote address by John Rhodes, Chief Executive Officer, of Long Island Power Authority
+Celebrate NYSEIA's 30th anniversary and New York's achievement of 6 GW of distributed solar deployment ahead of schedule at the New York Solar Summit opening reception sponosred by The Megawatt Group.
+This cocktail reception will feature drinks, hors d'oeuvres and a brief program featuring a keynote address by John Rhodes, Chief Executive Officer, of Long Island Power Authority.

 8:00 AM